FullScreenShenanigans/Documentation/Runtime.md

 # GamesRunnr

-GamesRunnr is a module for running a series of callbacks on timed intervals.
+GamesRunnr is a module for running a series of callbacks grouped into one interval.
-These callbacks deal with maintaining the state of the game.
-An example being a callback to redraw the canvas.
+These callbacks deal with maintaining the state of the game, like having a callback to redraw the canvas.
 These callbacks separately are referred to as games.

 ## Games

 `upkeep` is the biggest part of GamesRunnr.
-This function deals with running all the stored games.
+This function runs all the stored games.

 `upkeepTimed` is a utility function for `upkeep` that times and returns the amount of time it takes to run all the games.